VivianGomez/EscapeRoomVR-ADDScape/README.md

 ### Description

 This is an application that seeks to help conduct psychological tests through games for children with attention problems.
-It seeks to determine the status and progress of each child, through a virtualization of traditional games, accompanied by a more fun component thanks to the immersive environment through VR and the use of the Escape Room video game style, as a motivator for children.
+It seeks to determine the status and progress of each child, through a virtualization of traditional games, accompanied by a more fun components.
+Thanks to the immersive environment (through VR) and the use of the "Escape Room" videogame type, as a motivator for children.

-It is important to note that it is for children / young people from 13 to 17 years old
+It is important to note that it is for children / teens  from 13 to 17 years old

 ## How to run